Currently set to Index

 3 Comments

-• Avatar for Jeff Fisher LogoMotives Jeff Fisher LogoMotives says:
+• Avatar Jeff Fisher LogoMotives says:

 “…Bad Clip Art Usage?”
 Knowing most of the professional designers who created the original logos, posted above as ripped-off by others [including my own creation], I find it odd that you suggest that clip art was used to created the initial designs.

-• Avatar for Marco Marco says:
+• Avatar Marco says:

 So, I’m trying to figure out the writers angle on this article.
 Is this person attempting to claim that all of these logos were created using readily available clip art?
 Because I can tell you that is not the case.
 Specifically in the eye logo, which I created, with no use of “Clip Art”.

-• Avatar for Graham Freeman Graham Freeman says:
+• Avatar Graham Freeman says:

 “When a designer uses a commercially available piece of clip art or a dingbat, whether the client insisted on it or not, you are breaking the copyright law.”